WeegeeNumbuh1/FlightGazer/README.md

 git clone --depth 1 https://github.com/WeegeeNumbuh1/FlightGazer
 ```
 > [!IMPORTANT]
-> Once the above command is completed, it is recommended to configure your setup now before running the initialization file.
-See the [Configuration](#️-configuration) section below, then return to this step.
+> Once the above command is completed, it is recommended to **configure your setup now** before running the initialization file.<br>See the [Configuration](#️-configuration) section below, then return to this step.

 <details open><summary>if running Linux (Debian) / Raspberry Pi</summary>